 - 3 tablespoons liquid dish soap (lemon scented)

-We recommend scouting for fall armyworms from July until the first good frost.
+We recommend scouting for fall armyworms from July until the first good frost in autumn.

 This test also works for many other destructive insects.

 If you have fall armyworms, read our article focusing on what to do about them: Fall Armyworms in Lawns.

 This is an example of what you'll see in the soap flush test: armyworms will come to the surface so you can verify that you have an infestation.

 Case Study on Soap Flush Test

 Mark in Georgia purchased 2 pallets of Bermuda on August 17th.
 On September 12th we discovered Mark had fall armyworms.
 To confirm that was the problem, he performed the Soap Flush Test we recommend.